 5328 W. Bluemound Rd., (414) 259-1200

-After the passing of Derry Hegarty, his Bluemound Road tap became Burke's Irish Castle and now it's DugOut54, which serves a full menu, including wings, burgers, apps, salads and more, as well as a selection of craft beers.
+After the passing of Derry Hegarty, his Bluemound Road tap became Burke's Irish Castle and now it's DugOut54, which serves a full menu, including wings, burgers, apps, salads and more, as well as a selection of craft beers on its 32 tap lines.

 J&B's Blue Ribbon Bar and Grill